MathOnco/NeoPredPipe/README.md

    - Requires Java.
    - The runnable jar is available [here](https://research.bioinformatics.udel.edu/peptidematch/commandlinetool.jsp).
    - Download a reference protein sequence in fasta format (e.g. from [Ensembl](ftp://ftp.ensembl.org/pub/release-91/fasta/homo_sapiens/pep/) or [UniProt](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/)) and index it according to the Tutorial.
-   - **We advise the use of PeptideMatch for indel predictions,to filter out non-frameshift peptides and peptides that are novel to the genomic location, but coincidentally exists elsewhere.**
+   - **We advise the use of PeptideMatch for indel predictions, to filter out non-frameshift peptides and peptides that are novel to the genomic location, but coincidentally exist elsewhere.**

 ## Installing and preparing environment
 1. Clone the repository: